thizzbuzz/e2stem.curriculum/technologies/git.md

 `git branch -M main`

-Add an origin to associate your local repository with the new remote repository:
+Optionally, add an origin to associate your local repository with a new remote repository:

 `git remote add origin <your_project_url>`

 #### Pushing an existing repository to a new repository